marcusgia2505/classsExGameInstructions/docs/030_Organize_games.rst

 Handle games
 ============

 You can move games by clicking on the little icon on the *move game* icon and dragging the game to another folder or just change its poition in the current folder.
-You can directly enter the Lecture Mode to play a game by pressing the *play game* icon and directly enter the Editing Mode to edit a game by clicking on the *edit game* icon.
+You can directly enter the Lecture Mode to play a game by pressing the *play game* icon and directly enter the editing Mode to edit a game by clicking on the *edit game* icon.
 Games marked with the *created by someone else* icon cannot be edited but only played or viewed.
 The *delete game* icon deletes a game.

 Public, private and imported games
 ==================================